Philipp, Landgrave of Hesse: Involvement with the NSDAP

 As governor of Hesse-Nassau, Philipp was associated with the Aktion T4 euthanasia programme.
 In February 1941, Philipp signed the contract placing the sanitarium of Hadamar Clinic at the disposal of the Reich Interior Ministry.
 Over 10,000 mentally ill people were killed there.
 In 1946, Philipp was charged with murder, but the charges were later dropped.

 As the war progressed, the attitude of the National Socialist authorities towards members of the German princely houses changed.
 While at first, they had been happy to use the historic family names to bolster popular support, they now decided to distance themselves even from those princes who had supported them.

 In late April 1943, Philipp was ordered to report to Hitler's headquarters, where he stayed for most of the next four months.
 In May 1943, Hitler issued the "Decree Concerning Internationally Connected Men" declaring that princes could not hold positions in the party, state, or armed forces.
-The arrest of Mussolini by Philipp's father-in-law King Victor Emmanuel in July 1943 made Phillip's position even more difficult.
+The arrest of Mussolini by Philipp's father-in-law King Victor Emmanuel in July 1943 made Phillipp's position even more difficult.